stefanoman/Practical-Machine-Learning/Practical Machine Learning Course Project.md

 ## Detection Prevalence   0.2862   0.1920   0.1806   0.1604   0.1808
 ## Balanced Accuracy      0.9830   0.9558   0.9714   0.9704   0.9855
 ```
 The maximum accuracy for this model was 0.9587, which is slightly lower than with the Random Forest Model.
+The out of sample error was 0.0413.

 ### Predict exercise classification using the Final Test set